tdhoffman/spycause/README.md

 ![image](confounding-setting.png)

 where $\pi(x, u) = P(Z = 1 \mid X = x, U = u)$ is the propensity score, $X$ is a set of observed confounders, and $U$ stands for all unobserved spatial confounders.
+$\pi$ is placed in a square node to indicate that it is not a random variable, and rather a deterministic function of random variables $X$ and $U$.
+We'll vary the way in which $\pi$ is incorporated in the model (directly or using B-spline smoothing).
+Some of the models require multiple CAR terms

 Finally, we're going to omit nonlinear models for now for simplicity, as I can't find any literature on them in the spatial setting and that means things are going to get complicated.
+It'll be a good avenue for future work.

 # Data-model matrix
 | Data scenario | | |